London, The Big Smoke, April 2025

 Unfortunately, you have to choose between buying coupons for all days or none of them.
 But the coupon is good value for money.
 Your choice.

-It is a bit of a tradition to offer an after party for those of our guests who choose an extra night.
-We have had a look at some wonderful hip restaurants in Hoxton where we can share a dinner.
+It’s has become a bit of a tradition for us to offer an after party for those of our guests who choose to stay an extra night after the official program.

 London’s Calling.